JennEYoon/geo-ml/logs/logs-rainforest.md

 #### April 26, 2021 small group:
  * Met with Peter, Dan, me, and 3 new people, Sampath, Sid, Ken.
- * Sampath is finishing his Masters in Data Science in May 2021, Sid has been taking MOOCs rel new, Ken?
+ * Sampath is finishing his Masters in Data Science in May 2021, Sid has been taking MOOCs still relatively new to data science, Ken?
- * We'll all try to get NB 3 to run and think about the project.
+ * We'll all try to get fast.ai 2018 NB 3 to run and think about the project.
- * Peter, Planetlabs Python API
+ * Peter - PlanetLabs Python API
  * Me - how to improve model
- * Sampath colorization, jpeg image enhancement.
+ * Sampath colorization, jpeg image quality enhancements?
+ * goal 3 movie, which areas to pock for demonstration?